thekevinscott/Autogrammer/packages/autogrammer/docs/content/docs/index.md

 ---
-title: 'Introduction'
+title: 'Motivation'
 layout: 'layouts/page.html'
 displayOrder: 0
 ---

-LLMs don't always do what you tell them to do.
+**LLMs don't always do what you tell them to do.**

 For instance, you can try to ask an LLM to generate some JSON output: